 Most sports fans agree, few things liven up a backyard party quite like great-tasting food.
 Especially when that food comes from the grill.
-In this Done-In-A-Weekend Game Day Tips video, ESPN commentator and host Matt Stinchcomb demonstrate how to build an outdoor grilling island with wood.
-You can also download a PDF supply list and BBQ island build instructions
+In this Done-In-A-Weekend Game Day Tips video, ESPN commentator and host Matt Stinchcomb demonstrates a cost-effective outdoor kitchen solution.
+Learn the steps and materials needed to build an outdoor BBQ or grill island.
+After watching the video, be sure to download the PDF supply list and BBQ island build instructions

 We don’t all have the space, time or money to have a full-on outdoor kitchen setup.
 But, there are ways to make an easy, cost-effective outdoor cooking island.
 Watch and learn how to transform your otherwise ordinary grill, smoker, and cooler into an attractive and cohesive part of your game-time gathering space!